Forest School Camps

-Forest School Camps (FSC) is an organization that is aimed primarily at children between the ages of 6 and 17.
-FSC has camps running throughout the year, the main ones lasting 13 nights during late July and August, with one week and weekend camps at Easter and during the spring and early summer.
+Forest School Camps (FSC) is an organization primarily aimed at children between the ages of 6 and 17.
+FSC runs camps throughout the year, with the main ones lasting 13 nights during late July and August, and additional one-week and weekend camps at Easter and during the spring and early summer.

-Being a volunteer-run organization, it relies on cultural/social bonds and enthusiasm from participants for support and staffing rather than monetary incentive.
+As a volunteer-run organization, FSC relies on cultural and social bonds, as well as enthusiasm of participants, for support and staffing rather than monetary incentive.
 Many, though by no means all, volunteers have 'grown up' in the organisation.
-FSC is designed to give children, including those who have never camped before experiences, life skills and social skills.
+FSC is designed to give children, including those who have never camped before, with valuable experiences, life skills, and social skills.

 FSC is an English charity registered with the Charity Commission for England and Wales in the United Kingdom, number 306006.